-Fig. 1: HYSPEC layout on the SNS experimental floor at beam line 14B viewing a coupled liquid hydrogen cold moderator.
+Fig. 1.
+HYSPEC layout on the SNS experimental floor at beam line 14B viewing a coupled liquid hydrogen cold moderator.

-Figure 1 shows an engineering drawing of the layout and the important components of HYSPEC [1,2].
-It is located on beam-line 14B viewing the coupled hydrogen moderator.
-HYSPEC is designed to use both the cold and thermal neutrons in the energy range from 3.6 to 90 meV.
-After the beam leaves the target monolith it passes through Box A, which contains a T0 chopper to stop the fast neutrons and prompt gamma-rays and a T1A frame overlap chopper, which removes the lower energy neutrons (E<3.6meV).
-Thus conditioned neutron beam is transported to an external building at ~35m from the moderator by a curved supermirror-coated guide.
-The guide curvature is designed so as to remove the unwanted epithermal and fast neutrons in the 200 meV to 200 MeV range.
+This conditioned neutron beam is transported to an external building at \sim 35 m from the moderator by a curved supermirror-coated guide.
+The guide curvature is designed to remove the unwanted epithermal and fast neutrons in the 200-200 MeV range.
 A narrow energy band of neutrons is then selected from the broad band emerging from the guide by a T2 straight slotted Fermi chopper in Box B which operates at multiples of the 60 Hz source frequency.
 By varying the rotation rate of the T2 chopper one can adjust the intensity and resolution of the incident beam.
-An additional chopper (T1B) in Box B operating at the source frequency is needed to suppress various higher order neutrons that are transmitted by the T2 chopper.
-The monochromatic neutron beam is then guided into a drum shield housing a focusing pyrolytic graphite (PG) crystal array which focuses the large (40 mm x 150 mm, W x H) beam onto a 20 x 20 mm spot size at the sample position.
+An additional chopper (T1B) in Box B operating at the source frequency is needed to suppress various higher-order neutrons that are transmitted by the T2 chopper.
+The monochromatic neutron beam is then guided into a drum shield housing a focusing pyrolytic graphite (PG) crystal array which focuses the large $(40 \times 150 \text{ mm}^2, W \times H)$ beam onto a $20 \times 20 \text{ mm}^2$ spot size at the sample position.